kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Explicit Versus Implicit Feedback

-Explicit feedback includes ratings.
+Explicit feedback includes ratings
-Implicit feedback includes clicks.
+Implicit feedback includes clicks
 Most systems rely on implicit signals

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.